giovannidotgen/Sonic-2-with-Knuckles/readme.txt

-A disassembly of Sonic the Hedgehog 2 for the Sega Mega Drive/Genesis.
+A disassembly of Sonic 2 - Score Rush, a ROM hack of Sonic the Hedgehog 2 for the Sega Mega Drive/Genesis.

 To build this, use build.bat if you're a Windows user, or build.lua otherwise.
-The built ROM will be called 's2built.bin'.
+The built ROM will be called 's2scorerush.bin'.

 DISCLAIMER:
 Any and all content presented in this repository is presented for informational and educational purposes only.